OGGM/oggm.github.io/_posts/2019-05-04-OGGM-paper.md

-I would like to take this opportunity to reflect about the status of the project, as well as about the challenges ahead of us, both scientific and organizational.
+I would like to take this opportunity to reflect about the status of the project, as well as about the challenges ahead of us, both scientific and organisational.
 I tried to keep this discussion as general as possible, leaving technical details for other platforms.

 ## Features